ialberdiconde/room/README.md

 Due to the time constraint I did not include any test neither the queries to search and sort as required

-It is only an example about how to approach and deliver a reliable serverless solution to consume a GraphQL API using the best
+Left to attach an endpoint/s to consume the API.
+Please, use the AWS console in the meantime to see the achievement so far

-AWS services
+It is only an example about how to approach and deliver a reliable serverless solution to consume a GraphQL API using the the right AWS services.

 For the sake of simplifying the exercise I used an online tool to convert the csv to JSON in order to populate a DynamoDB table